DBecker7/DB7_TeachingApps/README.md

 To run these, you may need to install `dplyr` and `ggplot2` packages.
 If you get a `... not found` message, you're probably missing a package.

+You can copy and paste the code from here, or you can save `ScriptToRunApps.R` to your computer and run them from there.

 ### PoisBinApprox

 The Poisson (and Normal) approximations to the binomial distributions.
 Includes sliders for sample size and probability of success.
 The Poisson distribution is useful when *p* is small, while the normal distribution is useful when both *np* and *n(1-p)* are larger than, say, 10 or so (this is a rule-of-thumb, not some magical value).